University of Stavanger, West Norway

 Entry requirements

-Applicants must also document music and sound experience by submitting a personal work of maximum 15 minutes, no older than 12 months.
+Applicants must also document music and sound experience of maximum 15 minutes, no older than 12 months.

 For more information, please visit the programme's website.